 Whistleblowing System: For Third Parties and User-Friendly

-For assessing the effectiveness of the internal whistleblowing system, the DoJ has added (changes in bold):
+For assessing the effectiveness of the internal whistleblowing system, the DOJ includes the following:

 “Does the company have an anonymous reporting mechanism, and, if not, why not?
 How is the reporting mechanism publicized to the company’s employees and other third parties?
 Has it been used?
 Does the company take measures to test whether employees are aware of the hotline and feel comfortable using it?”

 This inclusion strengthened the onus on corporations regarding their whistleblowing systems.
 In 2019 the Guidance mentioned “anonymous reporting mechanism” for the first time.
 This challenged corporations only offering an email address or a phone number for employees to speak up.
 From an organisational perspective, offering truly anonymous reporting channels is beneficial: studies indicate that companies who offer specialised channels receive more reports, and 59% of reporters choose to report anonymously when this option is available.

 However, as per the 2020 update, companies should not simply be content offering an anonymous reporting mechanism, they should aim to widen its reach and consider making it available to other stakeholders beyond their own employees.
 The change also indicates that it is not enough for companies to simply offer an anonymous whistleblowing tool; they need to ensure that it is well-publicised and user-friendly.

 Originally, the Guidance emphasised that prosecutors wanted to see that corporations had well-resourced case management systems and processes that ensured allegations and suspicions of misconduct were thoroughly investigated and lessons were learnt.
 It also suggested prosecutors would want to see that the investigation process has also been thoroughly tested.